top of page

 Additional Offerings

 I also offer à la carte virtual birth preparation sessions for birthing parents and partners alike to discuss labor preferences and options, construct a document to share with your provider, cover educational materials, unpack fears and hopes around the birth, practice advocacy scenarios, and plan for postpartum.
-Reach out to learn more.
+These are available at a rate of $100 per hour.

 And, just for fun, you can follow along with my deep dives into the art, culture, and history of birth around the world on my Instagram page, Renaissance Birthwork.